codewars/docs/content/languages/python/codewars-test-famework/index.md

 ```

 Checks if the passed value is truthy.
 This function can be helpful when you test something which cannot be tested using other functions.
 However, since this function's default failure message is not helpful at all, **you're strongly advised to provide your own helpful message, or even to _not_ use** `test.expect`.
-If you need to build custom assertion functions, you could/should use the two following ones instead.
+To build custom assertion functions, you could/should use the two following ones instead.

 <br>